LightNeO/retro-gaming-store/DEPLOYMENT.md

 1. Go to [GitHub](https://github.com) and create a new repository
 2. Name it something like `retro-gaming-store`
-3. Make it public (required for GitHub Pages)
+3. Make it public or private (your choice)
 4. Don't initialize with README (we'll push our existing code)

 ### 1.2 Push your code to GitHub